-Use the \bigcirc between the value of the select a different option within a pull-down list without having to first scroll through options.
+Use the keys to change a slidebar value or to select a different option within a pull-down list without having to first scroll through options.
 See also Editing Text later in Section 3.

-Use the \bigcirc we within a menu, pull-down list or text box.
+Use the keys to navigate within a menu, pull-down list or text box.

-Focus, Zoom, Lens H, Lens V, Zoom and Lens H, Lens V
+Focus, Zoom, Lens H, Lens V

-When adjusting the image for focus, zoom, horizontal and vertical positioning, use the specific arrow keys (\bigcirc / \bigcirc) or \bigcirc / \bigcirc) related to each function.
+When adjusting the image for focus, zoom, horizontal and vertical positioning, use the specific arrow keys () or) related to each function.
 A small window will appear to indicate the type of adjustment taking place.
 For example,

-- Use the "Focus" \bigcirc or \bigcirc keys to improve image clarity as desired. - Use the "Zoom" "O or keys to achieve a desired image size. - Use the "Lens H" "O or keys to position the image horizontally while • still keeping it rectangular. - Use the "Lens V" \bigstar or \heartsuit keys to position the image vertically while still • keeping it rectangular.
+- Use the "Focus" or keys to improve image clarity as desired. - Use the "Zoom" "O or keys to achieve a desired image size. - Use the "Lens H" "Or keys to position the image horizontally while still keeping it rectangular. - Use the "Lens V" or keys to position the image vertically while still keeping it rectangular.

-Press Exit to return to presentation level.
+Press (Exit) to return to presentation level.

-NOTE: Use the (sub) key (built-in keypad) with the general $(\mathbf{A}) \mathbf{\nabla}$ keys to get the same effect as if using the arrow keys related to "Lens V" or "Lens H" on the IR remote.
+NOTE: Use the key (built-in keypad) with the general keys to get the same effect as if using the arrow keys related to "Lens V" or "Lens H" on the IR remote.